 Trust Wallet (mobile wallet)

-- Convenience, easy to use, supports an extensive range of tokens, dapp browser also available
+- Convenient, easy to use, supports an extensive range of tokens, dapp browser also available

 - Not as secure as some other options

-Your Trust Wallet address can be used to send and receive Ethereum Classic, but also to participate in ICOs or airdrops.
+Your Trust Wallet address can be used to send and receive Ethereum Classic and also to participate in ICOs or airdrops.

-Private keys are stored locally on your device, and the app is available on Android and iOS phones.
+Private keys are stored locally on your device, and the app is available for Android and iOS phones.